angelmanzur/Room_for_dessert/README.md

 |      3   |    0.82   |   0.79   |   0.80   |

 ## Summary
- - For these work we filtered +1 million recipes and extracted the ones for desserts only.
-Filtering was done based on the recipe titles, and the ingredients.
+ - For this work we filtered +1 million recipes and extracted the ones for desserts only.
+Filtering was done based on the recipe titles and the ingredients.
  - I created two word 2 vector models:
-    - A flavor word 2 vec model for the flavor ingredients, where we removed ingredients that are needed but don't give any flavor, such as water, oils, gelatin.
-But also marged different ingredients into generic ones, for example sliced almonds, slivered almonds, ground almonds, they would be refered as almonds.
+    - A flavor word 2 vec model for the flavor ingredients, where we removed ingredients that are needed but don't give any flavor, such as water, oils, and gelatin.
+We also marged different ingredients into generic ones; for example, sliced almonds, slivered almonds, and ground almonds would all be referred to as almonds.
     - A word 2 vector model containing all the ingredients in the recipes.

- - With the flavor word2vec model I am able to find similar ingredients that compliment each other.
+ - With the flavor word2vec model I am able to find similar ingredients that complement each other.

  - With the word 2 vector model I am able to train a neural network to predict which type of dessert you could make.